poliglots/poliglots/README.md

   &nbsp;

 - Love challenging Architecture and Design of Systems.
-- Likes desigining Low cost, Highly Performant cloud/hybrid Systems.
+- Like desigining Low cost, Highly Performant cloud/hybrid Systems.
 - Can Read/Understand almost any code even if it lacks adequate documentation.

   &nbsp;